dxc-technology/halstack-style-guide/Button/dxc-button.md

 ###### States

-The states are the different behaviours of the button component based in the interaction of the user.
+The states are the different behaviors of the button component based on the interaction of the user.
 For the desktop version, we contemplate five different states by which can pass.

 States: __default__, __disabled__, __hover__, __clicked__ and __animation__.